Guitarist Fernando Sor 1778-1839

-“The Beethoven of the Guitar”, José Fernando Macario Sors was born February 14th, 1778 in Barcelona, Spain.
+“The Beethoven of the Guitar”, José Fernando Macario Sors, aka Fernando Sir, was born February 14th, 1778 in Barcelona, Spain.

 Sor was widely considered the best guitarist in his time by his peers and the general public.
 He composed for the guitar, ballet, opera, string quartet, orchestra, piano, and voice.

 Sor came from a family of military men and intended to follow in the footsteps of his father and grandfathers before him.
-After his father introduced him to the Italian Opera, he fell in love with music and temporarily abandoned his ambition of becoming a soldier.
+In fact, after his father introduced him to the Italian Opera, he fell in love with music and temporarily abandoned his ambition of becoming a soldier.

 The head of the Barcelona Cathedral took notice of the local guitar prodigy, enrolling young Fernando in the music program at age 12.
 It was in the cathedral where Sor, thriving in his music studies, would spend some of the best years of his life.
 This time was recounted fondly in his own writings during his final years.